 sterilising jars for making marmalade

-Make sure you sterilise your jars before using them – you can either put them in the dishwasher (using them as soon as the dishwashing cycle ends) or you can give the jars a good scrub in very hot, soapy water before rinsing them and placing them in a low oven at 110C/90CFan for about 10-15 minutes.
+You can either put them in the dishwasher (using them as soon as the dishwashing cycle ends) or you can give the jars a good scrub in very hot, soapy water before rinsing them and placing them in a very low oven at 100C for about 10 minutes or until they are dry.

 You also need to fill the jars with marmalade while they are still hot.
-This will kill any lingering bacteria which can cause the marmalade to become mouldy.
+This will kill any lingering bacteria which can also cause the marmalade to become mouldy.

 want to see More easy preserve recipes?